Learn WIP with Joy – File Protection Deep Dive – Part 3

 • using File Explorer, marking the checkbox for Encryption from the Advanced menu of file Properties

-• using the cipher cmdline tool command: cipher /e <filename(complete path to file if not in present location)>
+• using the cipher cmd line tool command: cipher /e <filename(complete path to file if not in present location)>

 EFS checks to see

-• if the currently signed-in user account has a public/private key pair that can be used for EFS encryption.
+• If the currently signed-in user account has a public/private key pair that can be used for EFS encryption.
 Basically, a check in the user’s Personal certificate store to see if it has any cert with EKU for EFS.

-• if no such key pair is found, EFS generates a public/private key pair (RSA 2048 bit) for the currently signed-in user account.
+• If no such key pair is found, EFS generates a public/private key pair (RSA 2048 bit) for the currently signed-in user account.

 This results in a self-signed certificate (EKU is EFS) for the public/private key pair.
 The public key cert is added to the User Personal Certificate store as shown below. (%AppData%\Microsoft\SystemCertificates\My\Certificates)